Prem-does/calm-launcher/README.md

 ## License

 No license file was found in this repository at the time of writing.
-Please check with the repository owner ([Prem-does](https://github.com/Prem-does)) before reusing or redistributing this code, or add a `LICENSE` file to clarify usage terms.
+Please check with the repository owner ([Prem-does](https://github.com/Prem-does)) before reusing or redistributing this code, or add a `LICENSE` file to clarify usage terms..

 ---